We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 MSRP $40 on JensonUSA

-The Lezyne Strip Drive Pro 300 is one of the most powerful rear lights you can find.
+The Lezyne Strip Drive Pro 300 is one of the most powerful rear bicycle lights you can find.
 It’s ridiculously bright!
 It has a 300-lumen maximum power output which will ensure you remain seen at night or during the daytime.

-Lezyne Strip Drive Pro 300 has a unique design that emits light to the sides as well, making you visible at intersections from all directions.
+Lezyne Strip Drive Pro 300 also has a unique design that emits light to the sides as well, making you visible at intersections from all directions.

 It comes with an Integrated USB charging stick that recharges the battery in just 2.5 hours.
 You can then attach the light to your bike in a second, even on aero seat posts.

 It’s, without a doubt, one of the best rear bike lights you can get at any price.
+As far as rear lights go this is the best bicycle light for general riding and some of the best bicycle lighting on this list.

 Most Powerful Front Blinker